lsuhadolnik/VSCode-NWRM/README.md

   resource load errors.
 Each HTTP request is logged with headers to make troubleshooting authentication problems easier.
   Saved connections with valid tokens appear in the **Web Resource Manager** sidebar so you can quickly reconnect or remove them.
+  After selecting an environment, the extension acquires a separate access token scoped to that instance to avoid 401 errors caused by an invalid audience.

 ### Environment Discovery